casanet/casanet-server/README.md

 * Go to the `modules\brandModulesMap.js` file to add a require to the module you have written and add to `switch` in function `GetBrandModule` a `case` with the name you gave in the brand field and set return the module that you wrote.

 ## Current Modules Explanations
-Note that all modules work only after the device is connected to the internal network at home.
-To connect the appliance, use the official manufacturer's application.

 I tried to add installation instructions to all module dependencies, but I may have missed something I did not notice, so if something does not work try going to the original code of the module and see the installation instructions there

 ### Orvibo